haziq21/kichn/README.md

 # Kichn

 Kichn is a kitchen inventory tracker and grocery list webapp.
-Documentation about the APIs provided by the web server is included in the `docs` folder.
 This is a school project.

 ## Setting up